EventStore/documentation/docs/getting-started/quickstart/README.md

 2. You should see the content of the appended event.
 3. (Optional) Review the content of sample code.

+## Troubleshooting

+If you encounter difficulties with this quickstart, you can follow a more detailed tutorial in the ["EventStoreDB From Scratch" series on Event Store Academy](https://academy.eventstore.com/from-scratch).

 ## Summary